eduardorafd/IronhackDA-Bootcamp/Ironhack/FinalProject/README.md

 </p>

 ## Main Idea
-Unfortunately, this is the last project from the course, and now it is time to make a project based on whatever we learnt during the bootcamp.
+Unfortunately, this is the last project from the course, and now it is time to make a project based on what we learnt during the bootcamp.
 So, i decided to create a data vizualization and a application to help managers to make contracts with new players.
 All of my table content is from the website [Fifa Dataset](https://sofifa.com/players).

 ## Soccer and Data Analysis

 * Help to achieve unknown players around the world
 * Make contract with cheap players that have the requirements from the client
-* Give new opportunities
+* Give new opportunities for the players recommended
 * Make a team without paying too much on star players ( Moneyball movie as an example )

 ## Tools and Techniques